This guide describes how you can use the Barracuda Email Security Gateway web interface to:

 - To add an entry, type an email address into the appropriate field and click the Add button.

 Tips on specifying addresses

-When adding addresses to your whitelist and blocklist, note the following tips:
+When adding addresses to your Allow List and Block List, note the following tips:

 - If you enter a full email address, such as firstname.lastname@example.org, just that user is specified.
 If you enter just a domain, such as yahoo.com, all users in that domain are specified.

 - If you enter a domain such as barracudanetworks.com, all subdomains are also included, such as support.barracudanetworks.com and test.barracudanetworks.com.

 - Mass mailings often come from domains that do not resemble the company’s website name.
 For example, you may want to receive mailings from historybookclub.com, but you will find that this website sends out its mailing from the domain hbcfyi.com.
 Examine the From: address of an actual mailing that you are trying to Allow List or Block List to determine what to enter.

 You can change the language of your quarantine interface by selecting a language from the drop-down menu in the upper right corner of the QUARANTINE INBOX and PREFERENCES tabs.
 Supported languages include Chinese, Japanese, Spanish, French, and others.
 The language you select is only applied to your individual quarantine interface.
 No other user’s interface is affected.